 Animals who have rabies typically carry the majority of the virus through their saliva, which is why the disease is primarily passed to dogs through a bite from an infected animal.
 Rabies can also be passed along to your dog if they are scratched and the infected saliva makes contact with a fresh sore or open wound.

 Another carrier of the disease to look out for are cats.
 If your dog-dwelling home also has a feline on the premises, it’s important to make sure he is vaccinated and kept indoors.
 You also want to be aware of cats that could be living in the surrounding area that could potentially come into contact with your dog.
 If you typically let your dog stay outdoors for long periods of time or without supervision, be sure to pay close attention to your pet’s overall health and seek medical attention if you suspect they may have been infected.

 Another way to help keep your dog protected against rabies is to keep him up-to-date on his vaccinations.
-Rabies cannot be cured, but it can be prevented which is why as loving dog parents, having your pet vaccinated is the least we can do to keep him safe and healthy.
+There is no treatment for rabies, but it can be prevented which is why as loving dog parents, having your pet vaccinated for rabies is the least we can do to keep him safe and healthy.
 And if you are not sure which vaccine is right for your dog, check with your veterinarian and discuss an appropriate vaccination schedule.
-In many parts of the country, it’s already mandatory that all domestic dogs and cats are vaccinated after the age of three months.
+In many parts of the country, it’s already mandatory that all domestic animals are vaccinated after the age of three months.